 Funded by the generosity of the foundation community and individual contributors, and led by physicians, lactation consultants, nurses, hospital administrators, clinicians, educators, and parents, we set out to ensure that every vulnerable infant could have the benefits of breast milk.
 And thrive.

-Mid-Atlantic Mothers’ Milk Bank is a non-profit organization that improves the health and survival of medically vulnerable infants and young children through the safe collection, pasteurization, and provision of donor human milk.
+The mission of the Mid-Atlantic Mothers’ Milk Bank is to improve the health and survival of medically vulnerable infants and young children through the safe collection, pasteurization, and provision of donor human milk.

 MAMMB has an ongoing commitment to the evidence-based and equitable use of donor milk.
 MAMMB strives to ensure that donor milk is accessible to all children with a medical need.
 Our ongoing work to increase access includes insurance coverage advocacy, data collection, and seeking grant funding to support our discount programs.

 Milk banking is a collaboration between donor families, recipient families, and clinicians.
 MAMMB strives to make the process of milk banking transparent so that recipient families can feel confident in donor milk safety, donors know exactly how their milk will be used, and clinicians can best counsel the families in their care.

 Nothing compares to a parent’s own milk.
 It is perfection and is always the goal.
 Donor milk can bridge gaps, provide protection against serious complications, and even serve as medicine, but it will never be everything that maternal milk is for a child.
 Unless breastfeeding is not feasible or is not the choice of the parent, donor milk should always be paired with lactation support, both when a child is being cared for as an inpatient or at home.